rafael3/comfyui-book/index.md

 “Official GitHub page for ComfyUI Handbook: AI Workflow Design – Complete guide for node-based AI workflows using Stable Diffusion.”

 ## What’s Inside the Book
+Visit the Amazon page and click “Look inside” to see full table of contents and sample pages:

 - Installing and setting up ComfyUI
 - Navigating the interface with confidence